pH Reveals More than Temperature on the Lower Deschutes

 Deschutes pH: It’s Not Easy Being Green

-On the lower Deschutes River, nutrients from agricultural runoff flow into Lake Billy Chinook, the upper most reservoir of the three reservoirs comprising the Pelton Round Butte Complex.
+On the lower Deschutes River, nutrients from municipal, industrial, and agricultural runoff flow into Lake Billy Chinook, the upper most reservoir of the three reservoirs comprising the Pelton Round Butte Complex.
 Once entrained in the water column, these nutrients accelerate aquatic plant growth, including the growth of stalked diatom algae that has proliferated since the Tower began operations.
 Aquatic plants and algae photosynthesize throughout the day.
 Without getting too far into the chemistry of it, high rates of photosynthesis deplete dissolved inorganic carbon in the water, which raises pH levels during the day.
 This phenomenon is what we’re seeing, day after day, on the lower Deschutes River, now going on for fourteen years.
 This is not a coincidence.
 The pH violations began piling up precisely when Portland General Electric’s Selective Water Withdrawal Tower became operational in late 2009.

 pH Violations Make Trouble for Young Salmonids